 - Formation of spots

 - Skin infections

 - Slower healing of the wounds

 These signs are not desirable for most of us, and in some cases, they cause depression and isolation from society.
 However, the severity of skin problems in old age can be reduced or delayed by avoiding the following risk factors:

 - Excessive or improper washing of the skin

 Dermatologists have various recommendations to protect your skin, and below, we will discuss the most effective ways to maintain the radiance for adults over 60:

 Changing the Bathing Method for Better Skin Protection

-Bathing is necessary to relieve dry skin.
-Then some simple changes when bathing older adults can alleviate dryness and itching of the skin and prevent this dryness from becoming a severe problem:
+Bathing is necessary to relieve dry skin, and some simple changes can alleviate dryness and itching of your skin and prevent dryness from becoming a severe problem: